BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 Chief Executive Officer, Filament Syfter

-Phil Westcott is a former Director at IBM, and a specialist in applied Artificial Intelligence.
+Phil Westcott is CEO and founder of Filament Syfter.
+He is a former Director at IBM, and a specialist in applied Artificial Intelligence.
 Phil previously ran the IBM Watson platform in Europe, led their Smarter Cities business in Southeast Asia and launched IBM’s global IoT practice.

 He is a specialist in AI use cases, business models and enterprise transformation.
 He is a regular speaker on the convergence of tech and entrepreneurship.
 Phil is a Chartered Engineer and holds an MBA from IESE and Columbia business schools.